kennedn/Action-on-LAN/README.md

 or
 ./eth_actioner [command]
 ```

+The command will then be executed when a magic-packet is detected.

 ## udp_actioner
 udp_actioner will monitor the network for udp port 9 with valid magic packet data